ciar4n/themeglobe/content/theme/rockettheme-topaz.md

 pricing:
   - Paid

-archetype:
+tags:
+  - Neutral
-  - Creative
+  - Blog
-  - Visionary
+  - Magazine

 description: Topaz is a modern, professional theme that combines simplicity and elegance.
 It features a range of beautifully-designed particles that bring out the best in your content, a perfect choice for individuals, professionals and corporations alike.
 ---